 Jackson joins his teammate fullback Derrick Coleman in recent traffic news headlines.
 Coleman was involved in a two-car accident that left the driver of the other car injured.
 This accident occurred last week in Bellevue.
 Coleman was initially arrested on suspicion of vehicular assault and hit-and-run, but he was released the next day.
 Charges have not yet been filed and investigation is pending.
 Coleman’s suspension with the Seahawks was lifted, but he did not play in Thursday’s game due to concussion, assumed to be resulting from the accident.

 Seahawks coach Pete Carroll reported that Jackson addressed his accident with the team, asking his teammates to drive safely.
 Carroll stated he was “disappointed” in both Jackson and Coleman’s accidents and he wanted to use the opportunity to remind all of the players to drive cautiously and carefully.

 Whether you are a Seattle Seahawk or an Average Joe, it is highly advised that you work with an experienced traffic attorney when facing traffic related charges.
 A skilled traffic attorney will perform a comprehensive investigation to fully understand the details of your situation and obtain a favorable outcome.
-Our traffic attorneys at Dellino Law Group have been widely successful in achieving case dismissals when possible and settlement negotiations or reduced charges when appropriate.
-Contact us today for a Free Consultation, and please………… drive safely.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.